 - Understanding inspection criteria for required parts and accessories

-- Reviewing 49 CFR, Appendix G minimum periodic inspection standards
+- Reviewing 49 CFR Part 396 Appendix A minimum periodic inspection standards

-- Comparing North American Uniform Vehicle Inspection Procedures and 49 CFR, Appendix G
+- Comparing North American Uniform Vehicle Inspection Procedures and 49 CFR Part 396 Appendix A

 - Understanding periodic inspection paperwork

 - CVSA North American Out-of-Service Criteria guide

 - Individual verification of annual inspector qualification training